jemcox/brookesbooks/pages/about.md

 ---
 Hello!
 My name is Jemima and welcome ***Type or Typo?***

 I am a second-year Media, Journalism and Publishing student at Oxford Brookes University.
 This blog site is the main project for my module on Typographic Design for Page and Screen.
 It has allowed me to unite my appreciation for visual creation with my passion for writing.
-I am also a self-confessed Bibliophile and therefore adore any and all things book related!
+I am also a self-confessed Bibliophile and therefore adore anything and everything book related!
 In this blog, I am able to combine all these things to create an internet space where I discuss, compare, and contrast typography within the book industry.

 A typical blog post will see me discussing some iconic typography used on a book cover, publishing advertisement or even a bookstore front and letting you know whether it really is type or a typo!